lkachury/Amazon_Vine_Analysis/README.md

     - ![image](https://user-images.githubusercontent.com/108038989/197377421-1cd62fb6-c002-4c05-a5af-4b464a38f121.png)

 ## Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+The purpose of this analysis was to determine if there was any bias toward favorable reviews from Vine members in the selected Amazon Review dataset.
+The dataset was filtered and a new DataFrame was created that displayed all the rows where the total_votes count was equal to or greater than 20 to pick reviews that were more likely to be helpful and to avoid having division by zero errors.
+This new DataFrame was filtered and a new DataFrame was created that displayed all the rows where the number of helpful_votes divided by total_votes is equal to or greater than 50%.

-1. The summary states whether or not there is bias, and the results support this statement
+From the analysis performed in Deliverable 2 above, the percentage of 5 stars Non-Vine (Unpaid) reviews is 60.15% while the percentage of 5 stars Vine (Paid) reviews is 0%.
+Since 5 stars Non-Vine reviews have a higher percentage than 5 stars Vine reviews, the results indicate that there is no positivity bias for reviews in the Vine program.

-2. An additional analysis is recommended to support the statement
+One additional analysis that is recommedned with the dataset to support this statement is to perform percentage calculations for the remaining star ratings.
+Based on the Deliverable 2 results above, the remaining star rating comprise roughly 40% of the data and we might expect to see similar rsults between the Vine (Paid) and Non-Vine (Unpaid) reviews of star ratings 1 through 4.